 How does cpanel-based site hosting function?

 For your information, it's good to know that the majority of the cPanel-based site hosting offers on today's webspace hosting marketplace are generated by a quite unsubstantial business niche (as far as yearly money flow is concerned) called reseller hosting.
 Reseller hosting is a sort of a small-scale business niche, which provides a big amount of different web hosting trademarks, yet supplying strictly the same solutions: mainly cPanel web hosting solutions.
 This is bad news for everyone.
 Why?
 Owing to the fact that at least ninety eight percent of the webspace hosting offerings on the entire web space hosting market furnish strictly the same thing: cPanel.
 There's no difference at all.
 Even the cPanel-based web hosting prices are similar.
 Very identical.
 Giving those who demand a top web hosting service almost no other webspace hosting platform/webspace hosting CP option.
-So, there is only a single fact: out of more than 200k site hosting trademarks worldwide, the non-cPanel based ones are less than 2%!
-Less than 2%, mark that one...
+So, there is only a single fact: out of more than 200k site hosting trademarks worldwide, the non-cPanel based ones are less than 2, mark that one...

 200,000 "webspace hosting vendors", all cPanel-based, yet differently labeled